Concrete Scanning

 Equipment Limitations

-Ground penetrating radar is an effective tool to find the locations of obstructions but it’s possible that some conditions, operations, or desired results, may not be suited for GPR’s
+Ground penetrating radar is an effective tool to find the locations of obstructions but it’s possible that some conditions, operations, or desired results, may not be suited for GPR.
+This is why GPRS employs a comprehensive suite of technologies, to better increase the chance of helping even the most difficult and convoluted case.

 Limiting Factors of Concrete Scanning